NIS 2 Cybersecurity Directive

 Measures and scope

-The NIS 2 directive, which came into effect on January 16, 2023, aims to improve the existing state of cybersecurity in the EU by establishing the necessary cyber crisis management structure, enhancing the level of harmonization of security requirements and reporting obligations, and setting a baseline for cybersecurity risk management measures and reporting obligations across all sectors covered by the directive.
+The NIS 2 directive, which came into effect on January 16, 2023 and replaced NIS on October 17, 2024, aims to improve the existing state of cybersecurity in the EU by establishing the necessary cyber crisis management structure, enhancing the level of harmonization of security requirements and reporting obligations, and setting a baseline for cybersecurity risk management measures and reporting obligations across all sectors covered by the directive.

 Cybersecurity strategy and management